Physics of Magnetic Resonance Imaging 2

 Content, Learning Outcome and Preconditions

-It starts with a more in-depth look at the connected areas of sampling and reconstruction of MR signals, from which general results about the achievable resolution and the propagation of noise can be obtained.
+This module builds up upon module PH2270.
+It starts with an in-depth look at the connected areas of sampling and reconstruction of MR signals, from which general results about the achievable resolution and the propagation of noise can be obtained.
 After presenting typical artifacts and their origins, we conclude with a survey of actual rapid imaging techniques.

 · Sampling of k-Space